xenopus-anatomy/xao/dev_notes.md

 ## Development notes

-The current XAO release is v5.
-This document contains a running list of term additions and modifications that should appear in the next release.

-### Terms added
+The current XAO release is v6 (14 June 2018).
+The following terms were added between v5 and v6:

 | id | name |
 | --- | --- |
 | XAO:0005154 | plasma membrane |